- View(active tab)

 The Postgraduate Course in Literary Translation will teach you to interpret and translate literary texts such as poems, memoirs or novels between different languages and different cultural realities.

-At the hand of translators of authors such as George Orwell, Ken Follett or Rudyard Kipling, you will discover how to find appropriate solutions to the most demanding challenges of literary translation: humour, poetry or rhetoric.
-Upon completion of the course you should be able to transfer cultural references from one language to another with accuracy and idiomaticity, especially in areas such as religion, ideology or ethics.
-In addition to translating, you will also receive training on intellectual property law and legal aspects of working as a freelance translator.
+At the hand of translators of authors such as George Orwell, Virginia Woolf, Rabelais, Poe, Anne Tyler, Ken Follett or Rudyard Kipling, you will discover how to find appropriate solutions to the most demanding challenges of literary translation: humour, poetry or rhetoric.
+Upon completion of the course, you should be able to transfer cultural references from one language to another with accuracy and idiomaticity, especially in areas such as religion, ideology, ethics, politics or history.
+In addition to translating, you will also receive training on intellectual property law and legal aspects of working as a freelance translator, as well as the know-how of the publishing system and the day-to-day for literary translators.

 Why this program?